tesoph/audio/README.md

 * main.css
    * Styling cross-browser compatible range inputs with CSS from [css-tricks.com](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/*/).

+### Media
+* The icons labelling the toolbar buttons and the popovers in the settings menu are from [Material icons](https://material.io/resources/icons/?style=baseline).

 ### Acknowledgements
 * This README was created following the format of and has taken inspiration from Code Institute student [AJGreaves's README](https://github.com/AJGreaves/picflip/blob/master/README.md).